AnyFetch/anyfetch-provider.js/README.md

 frontServer.listen(1337);
 ```

+You can enable debug mode by specifyung `true` as first parameter.

 ### `createTestApiServer`
 Create a mock server for your test, to upload documents and file.
 Will provide `/providers/document` (post and delete) and `/providers/document/file`.